zBritva/PowerBI-visuals-docs/Tutorial/Selection.md

 # Adding Selection and Interactions with Other Visuals

+**The article is outdated, [read updated article about selections in official documentation of Power BI.](https://docs.microsoft.com/power-bi/developer/visuals/selection-apil)**

 Selection provides the ability for the user to interact with your visual and also interact with other visuals.

 See [commit](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/commit/b765940e9b9a14b3360cded30b329224ab572475) for what was added at this step.